bkandemir/design-patterns/README.md

 # Design Patterns

 ## Creational Patterns

+  * ### Singleton Pattern

+  When we need only one instance of an object, Singleton ensures that a class has only one instance and provide a global point of access to it

+  There are various ways to design/code a singleton class.

+     1 - Eager Initialization Method
+     2 - Lazy Initialization Method
+     3 - Lazy Initialization with double lock Method

   * ### Factory Pattern

   A Factory Pattern or Factory Method Pattern says that just define an **interface** or **abstract class** for creating an object but let the subclasses decide which class to instantiate.
 In other words, subclasses are responsible to create the instance of the class.